Nagakiran1/4-simple-steps-in-Builiding-OCR/README.md

             (i) filtering
             (ii) morphological operations and
             (iii) noise modeling.
-            b.
-Normalization:
-            The normalization methods aim to remove the variations of the writing and obtain standardized data.
-Some of the commonly used methods for normalization are

-            (i) skew normalization and baseline extraction
-            (ii) slant normalization
-            (iii) size normalization and
-            (iv) contour smoothing

 ***Naming Convention followed***
 the extracted Text characters should be labelled with the Original character associated with it.